BikLab/BITMaB-workshop/QIIME-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 	-p <QIIME.parameters.file>
 ```

-Your quality-filtering parameters may change based on your data type and preferences (e.g. if you want stringent vs. relaxed filtering)
+Your quality-filtering parameters specified in the parameters file may change based on your data type and preferences (e.g. if you want stringent vs. relaxed filtering)

 #### 1c.
 Truncate the reverse primer